Ridoy-developer/Ridoy-developer/README.md

 # Hi, I'm Ridoy 👋🏼

 I'm a full-stack developer experienced in Javascript and java based programming with a background in academia.
-I am passionate about using my technical skills along with my research in both independent and collaborative settings to build products that help improve people’s lives.
+I am passionate about using my technical skills along with my research in both independent and collaborative settings to build products that help to improve people’s lives.

 ### Technologies & Tools:
 ![](https://img.shields.io/badge/JavaScript-skill?style=for-the-badge&logo=javascript&logoColor=yellow&color=gray)